ionoid/docs.ionoid.io/docs/devices.md

 dashboardUrl: https://dashboard-dev.ionoid.io
 ---

-# Register a Device
+# Devices

-Devices are the main driving forces of IoT, and this is why Ionoid.io dashboard gives you the supperpower of managing a fleet of devices, which can be counted in thousends, from a single place, in realtime, and just by clicking on buttons around.
+Ionoid.io dashboard offers the possibility to manage an entire fleet of devices.
+By just clicking on buttons from one single page, you will be able to control and remotely deploy applications to hundreds or thousands of devices.

 Ionoid.io uses [Linux-IoT](https://www.linux.org/) operating systems
 and supports multiple flavors that run [systemd](https://systemd.io/), the system and service manager for Linux operating system.
 You can check the [supported boards and operating systems](/docs/supported-boards-and-os.md).

-But first you need to register your device(s) on Ionoid.io.
-In the simplest case, registering a device on Ionoid.io is as simple as clicking on a button, downloading an image, then flashing the device using that image.
+First you have to register your device(s) on Ionoid.io.
+It is as simple as clicking on a button, downloading an OS image, flashing the device storage then booting the device.

-Sometimes, however, you need to put some configuration in the image, such as the WiFi network(s) password(s), a name for the device, or informations about cellular network(s).
-Good news!
-This is also possible from dashboard.
-Please follow with the next section to learn how to add devices to [a project](/docs/projects.md).
+There is also the possibility to configure your image by chaning the WiFi network(s) password(s), the device name, or informations about cellular network(s).
+Please follow with the next section that explains it in more details.

-## Configure the OS Image
+## Add a device

 On Ionoid.io, devices belong to projects.
 If you didn't yet create a project, please follow [these guidlines](/docs/projects.md).
 Once you've created a project, open the **ADD A DEVICE** tab, you will notice 5 sections:

 ### Project General Informations